fdphd15/analyze-document-word-patterns/README.md

 word length distribution for each document in the data set in an image format.
 The x-axis of the image corresponds to the length of each word.
-For example, "a document with only these words in quotes" would have a word length distribution of [1: 1, 2: 1, 4: 2, 5: 2, 6: 1, 8: 1], since the sentence contains one word with one letter, one word with two letters, two words with four letters, etc.
+For example, "a document with only these words in quotes" would have a word length distribution of [1: 1, 2: 1, 3: 0, 4: 2, 5: 2, 6: 1, 7: 0, 8: 1], since the
+sentence contains one word with one letter, one word with two letters, zero words with three letters, two words with four letters, etc.

-Each horizontal row of pixels in the image shows how the distribution of word lengths varies for a given book, with the different colors denoting the # of words with a given length, normalized by the maximum # of words across all word lengths.
-This means the most frequent word length in each document (row) is dark red (i.e. a value of 1).
-Conversely, the minimum word length for each document (row value nearest zero) is dark blue.
+Each horizontal row of pixels in the image shows how the distribution of word lengths varies for a given book, with the different colors denoting the # of words of a given length, normalized by the maximum # of words across all word lengths.
+In the above example, this would lead to [1: 0.5, 2: 0.5, 3: 0,
+4: 1, 5: 1, 6: 0.5, 7: 0, 8: 0.5].
+Thus, the most frequent word length in each
+document (row) is dark red (values of 1), while the minimum word length for each document (values nearest zero) is dark blue .

+The y-axis of the image identifies the individual books by their id number, which is sorted by language, such that the id number 1 shown in the figure corresponds to the first book (row) written in English, the id number 8 denotes the first book (row) written in French, etc.

-The y-axis of the image shows how the normalized occurance of each word length varies across all the books.
+Examining a single column shows how the normalized occurance of each word length varies across all the books.
 For example, the leftmost vertical column of the image describes the relative frequency of words with only one letter.
-Documents are organized along the y-axis of the image by their id number, which is sorted by language, such that the id number 1 shown in the figure corresponds to the first book (row) written in English, the id number 8 denotes the first book (row) written in French, etc.
+The proportion of words with only one letter is highest in Portugese (orange, 50-70% of max. value) while it is lowest for German (dark blue, less than 10% of max. value).

-The most prominent characteristic of the word length distributions is their strong dependence on language, each document written in the same language tightly clusters around its own unique word length distribution, a type of structural fingerprint for each language.
+The most prominent characteristic of the word length distributions is their strong dependence on language.
+Each document written in the same language has a very similar word length distribution, one type of structural fingerprint that identifies each language.
 Thus, analytics, or features, derived from the word length distribution would be good predictor(s) for classifying document language, at least for the languages we've analyzed thus far...

-It would be interesting to see if different types of documents, such as emails or newspaper articles, show the same word length distribution dependency versus document language.
+It would be interesting to see if different types of documents, such as emails or newspaper articles, show the same distinguishing word length distribution dependency versus document language.

 ![Example Figure](https://github.com/fdphd15/analyze-document-word-patterns/blob/master/word_length_alldocs_img.png)